datnguyendv/monitoring_tools/tutorial-docs/MONTORING_THANOS.md

 ---

-Bonus: If you want to setup monitoring in vm instance(ec2, gce,...), install all docker file in scrape-prometheus/docker.
-Then, back to step Update Thanos Query endpoints
+Bonus: If you want to setup monitoring in vm instance(ec2, gce,...) => read PROMETHEUS_THANOS_DOCKER.md

 _End of guide._